-The amendments are effective for annual reporting periods beginning on or after 1 January 2024 and are to be applied retrospectively.
-They are not expected to have any impact on the financial statements of the Company.
+IFRS 18 is effective for annual reporting periods beginning on or after 1 January 2027 with earlier adoption permitted.
+The Company has opted not to early adopt IFRS 18.
+While the new standard may require additional disclosures it is not expected to have a material impact on the financial statements of the Company.